Yokkaichi: History

 From 1960 to 1972, the city residents suffered health problems caused by the emission of SOx into the atmosphere from local petrochemical and chemical plants.
 In Japan, a disease called Yokkaichi zensoku (Yokkaichi asthma) derives its name from the city, and it is considered one of the Four Big Pollution Diseases of Japan.

 Yokkaichi attained special city status on November 1, 2000, with increased local autonomy.

 On February 7, 2005, the town of Kusu (from Mie District) was merged into Yokkaichi.

 Government

 Yokkaichi has a mayor-council form of government with a directly elected mayor and a unicameral city council of 34 members.
 Yokkaichi contributes seven members to the Mie Prefectural Assembly.
 In terms of national politics, the city is divided between Mie 2nd district and Mie 3rd district of the lower house of the Diet of Japan.

 Economy

-Yokkaichi is a manufacturing center that produces Banko ware (a kind of earthenware and stoneware), automobiles, cotton textiles, chemicals, tea, cement, and computer parts such as flash memory by Toshiba subsidiary Yokkaichi Toshiba Electronics.
+Yokkaichi is a manufacturing center that produces Banko ware (a kind of earthenware and stoneware), automobiles, cotton textiles, chemicals, tea, cement, and computer parts such as flash memory by Kioxia and Western Digital.